schurterb/convnet/README.md

 produce a segmented image.

 -------------------------------------------------------------------------------
-###Defining Networks
+### Defining Networks
-All user-definable parameters for building, training, and testing a network are defined in network.ini.
+All user-definable parameters for building, training, and testing a network are defined in [network.cfg](https://github.com/schurterb/convolutional_network/wiki/Network-Configuration).
 Parameters defining the structure of the network are listed under the [Network] section.

 ```